rileymd88/answers-for-sense/README.md

 ## Changelog

 ### v0.1.3
+- Removed the need to add a content security policy to use the extension
 - Moved styling options to the presentation settings
 - Added ability to select from different icons
 - Added icon position option